• About TTT

 Go Ape Zipline And Adventure Park – North Texas

-My friend and I zipped this course when it first opened about seven years ago.
-Though it was very tiring for me to climb the stairs to get to each zip line, we had fun, and I did enjoy it.
-I can remember, however, not being able to do the last one, but my friend did.
+My friend and I zipped through this course when it first opened about seven years ago.
+Although it was very tiring for me to climb the stairs to reach each zip line, we had fun, and I did enjoy it.
+I recall being unable to do the last one, but my friend managed to do it.

 I haven’t done this one yet, but it’s ten lines, and I heard it takes about 2 hrs.
 How cool would it be to zip over canyons and creeks in the hill country?
 Check out Wimberley Zipline Adventure.
 And, while you’re there, and if time allows, you may want to visit Jacob’s Well – a spring flowing from the bed of Cypress Creek, located northwest of Wimberley, Texas.